 “The best teacher is experience and not through someone’s distorted point of view” –Jack Kerouac

 What I write will always be useful to me.
 But, is it useful to you?

 It can be if you know how to dismiss what doesn’t resonate.
 If you can say no, it’s not useful, if that’s what your gut tells you.
 And it helps if you can learn to trust yourself and your peers more often for wisdom before you entrust your money and time to a guru who is technically making money because of your failures, not your success.
-The reason you buy a self-help book is because you’re unsatisfied with something and someone is profiting from that unsatisfaction, aren’t they?
+The reason you buy a self-help book (or take an online course) is because you’re unsatisfied with something and someone is profiting from that unsatisfaction, aren’t they?
 As opposed to when you reach out to your peers who would rather invest in your success.
 I know, it sounds a little cynical when you look at it that way, but it’s worth thinking about, nonetheless.